 Director: Jim Henson

 The Great Muppet Caper took the Muppet family back to London, the birthplace of their TV success.
-Wrapping their crime adventure in music, dance and highly intelligent comedy that still sings with originality.
+Their crime adventure wrapped in music, dance and brilliant comedy.
 And whether your favourite scene is Piggy’s house invasion of a bewildered John Cleese and Joan Sanderson or the whole Muppet ensemble cycling through Hyde Park.
 This is without a doubt one of the greatest Muppet movies ever made.
-Taking cues from Superman the Movie, The Pink Panther and classic Ealing Comedies, while wrapping them in a world of Muppet mayhem.
-With many aspects of its design copied several years later by the National Lampoons team for its European Vacation.
+In turn, taking a cue from Superman the Movie, The Pink Panther and classic Ealing Comedies while wrapping them in a world of Muppet mayhem.
+In fact, many aspects of its design would be copied several years later by the National Lampoons team for its European Vacation.

 The Muppet Christmas Carol (1992)